getsentry/sentry.engineering/data/blog/boosting-mobile-session-replay-performance-with-view-renderer-v2.md

 A screen recording is a video made up of many fast-displayed images called `frames`.
 Human eyes can process about 60 frames per second (`frame rate`), measured in hertz (`1 Hz` = `1 unit per second`), creating the illusion of a moving image.
 The frame rates vary by use case, from `24 Hz` for cinema to `144 Hz` for gaming computer displays.

-Higher frame rates make videos smoother, but have downsides:
+Higher frame rates create smoother video recordings, but come with significant trade-offs:

-- More storage and network bandwidth required
+- Increased storage and network bandwidth consumption for the same video length
-- Less time to capture per frame available, requiring better hardware
+- More frames to process per second, requiring more powerful hardware to maintain performance

-When reducing the frame rate to a minimum, the recordings look like **stop motion videos**, with a great example for this style visible in this [YouTube video](https://www.youtube.com/watch?v=MEglOulvgSY).
+When reducing the frame rate to a minimum, the recordings look like **stop motion videos**, with a great example of this style visible in this [YouTube video](https://www.youtube.com/watch?v=MEglOulvgSY).
 The frames are just sequential photos, yet they still feel like a moving photo — essentially a video.

 **This is essentially what we are doing with Session Replay on Mobile!**

 Instead of having a full screen recording, which is resource-heavy, we capture a screenshot every second instead.
-Every 5 seconds, these frames are combined into a video segment, creating a stop-motion-like recording.
+Every 5 seconds, these frames are combined into a video segment at `1 Hz`, creating a stop-motion-like recording.
 These video segments are then uploaded to Sentry and stitched into a full session replay.

 Now that we know how frame rates work, let’s dive deeper into the actual problem we had to tackle.